quchen/unmaintainable_haskell/README.md

 11. Boilerplate code should be avoided; GHC will complain when it requires explicit type annotations.

 12. If you want your program to be run just as you've written it, disable compiler optimization rewrites.
-The nicer way of doing this is by using the '-fno-enable-rewrite-rules' flag when compiling, however it is more effective to define a rule that makes GHC go into an infinite loop when compiling, forcing the compilation to be done like this.
+The nicer way of doing this is by using the `-fno-enable-rewrite-rules` flag when compiling, however it is more effective to define a rule that makes GHC go into an infinite loop when compiling, forcing the compilation to be done like this.
 ```haskell
 loop a b = ()
 {-# RULES "loop" forall x y. loop x y = loop y x #-}